-38. Motor Vehicles Sold to Nonresidents
+38. Motor Vehicles and Vessels Sold to Nonresidents

-Description: Sales of motor vehicles in New York to nonresidents are exempt from the sales tax provided the nonresident purchaser is not registering the newly purchased vehicle for use in New York.
+Effective Date: August 1, 1965, as amended December 1, 1994 and March 1, 2001 Description: Sales of motor vehicles and vessels in New York to nonresidents are exempt from the sales tax provided the nonresident purchaser is not registering the newly purchased vehicle or vessel for use in New York.
+Estimate: No data available